turingschool/front-end-curriculum/projects/style-guide-challenges.md

 - be responsive
 - have a series of links that is not a dropdown on mid to large screens
-- responsive layout must have the links shown as a dropdown
+- small screen/device layout must have the links shown as a dropdown
 - have a button suitable to be used for "sign up" or "log out"
 - have space for a logo, with a placeholder icon